 2. Download MPI Tool Pack (MakePartImage)[Windows] - This is used to make .imgPTNfiles (partition images that are used for MBR- and UEFI-booting of Windows AIO ISOs, Hirens ISOs, linux, MSDaRT, etc.).
 Also useful for WinPE and Windows Install ISOs, if you are using a USB HDD instead of a USB Flash drive.

-Having trouble with the download links or want the latest version?
-Try the Alternate Download Area links below.
+If you are having trouble with any of the download links or want the latest Beta version, try the Alternate Download Area links below.

 Tip: Watch for the latest updates and features and subscribe to my blog here.